 Ocean circulation is important for weather, climate, maritime industry, and marine life.
 Understanding global ocean circulation patterns and monitoring their key components is essential for our ability to understand its behavior and predict its future changes.
 At NIOZ this is studied using mooring- and ship-based observations and estimated using new theoretical developments applied to observational data.

-Due to our limited knowledge of ocean mixing, we are reaching the limit of our ability to understand and predict important societal questions including future sea-level rise, ocean circulation, oxygen production, hydrological cycle (rain and droughts), hurricane strength and climate change.
-We study, measure and estimate the impact of mixing on ocean dynamics by small-scale turbulence (e.g. breaking internal waves) and mesoscale eddies.
+Due to our limited knowledge of ocean mixing, we are reaching the limit of our ability to understand and predict important societal questions including future sea-level rise, ocean circulation, oxygen production, hydrological cycle (rain and droughts), hurricane strength, and climate change.
+We study, measure, and estimate the impact of mixing on ocean dynamics by small-scale turbulence (e.g. breaking internal waves) and mesoscale eddies.

-Transport of storage of matter
+Transport and storage of matter

+Will the ocean keep taking up heat and carbon from the atmosphere?
+How are nutrients transported and how does this influence marine life?
 Ocean dynamics, such as circulation and mixing determine the transport and storage of dissolved and particulate tracers such as heat, carbon, oxygen, marine organisms and nutrients, needs to be quantified in order to understand its potential impact on our current and future climate.